THE CEMETERY PHOTOS

 The Mary O'Toole drone photo June 2018

 This photograph commissioned by Mary O'Toole reveals what the Contractor did.
-The new and substantial V -shaped roadway avoiding the Lych Gate, and the container and caravan are apparent.
+The new and substantial V-shaped roadway avoiding the Lych Gate, and the contractor's container and caravan are apparent.

 1 The two taped-off square areas in which the Booth Hall babies are buried in front of the Chapels